StdLoc¶

 Type: int

-Number of iterations after which the search stops.
-A zero or negative value disable this stopping mechanism.
+Maximum number of iterations after which the search stops.
+Zero or negatives values disable the stopping.

 Type: double